elducati/six-path-nft/README.md

 ![www fancyloogies com_fancy-loogie svg](https://user-images.githubusercontent.com/466652/148587212-d6b113b0-2ca1-448a-b6d4-2ecea0a99ad6.png)

 > Demonstration showing how SVG NFTs can be composed on top of each other.
+> Borrowed concept from:

 https://www.fancyloogies.com/